X86 memory segmentation: Real mode

-The effective 20-bit address space of real mode limits the addressable memory to 220 bytes, or 1,048,576 bytes (1 MB).
+The effective 20-bit address space of PC/XT-generation CPUs limits the addressable memory to 220 bytes, or 1,048,576 bytes (1 MB).
 This derived directly from the hardware design of the Intel 8086 (and, subsequently, the closely related 8088), which had exactly 20 address pins.
 (Both were packaged in 40-pin DIP packages; even with only 20 address lines, the address and data buses were multiplexed to fit all the address and data lines within the limited pin count.)

+Each segment begins at a multiple of 16 bytes, called a paragraph, from the beginning of the linear (flat) address space.
+That is, at 16 byte intervals.
+Since all segments are technically 64 KB long, this explains how overlap can occur between segments and why any location in the linear memory address space can be accessed with many segment:offset pairs.
+The actual location of the beginning of a segment in the linear address space can be calculated with segment × 16.
+Such address translations are carried out by the segmentation unit of the CPU.